 - very complex PDF documents which are non-essential for accessing our services such as complex tables in the statement of accounts documents

-- documents which are specifically designed to be downloaded for use as posters or flyers (in such cases, information contained in these documents will be available as text on the web page)
+- documents which are specifically designed to be downloaded for use as posters, flyers, documents designed to be printed etc. (in such cases, information contained in these documents will be available as text on the web page)

 - maps, building plans, historical archive scans etc.

 Some of the documents we publish are produced by third parties.
 We are not always able to make these fully compliant, for example adding alternative text to images or diagrams.
 This means that they do not meet the success criteria for perception set out in standard 1.1.1 of the Web Content Accessibility Guidelines version 2.1 (AA standard).
 We inform third parties of our accessibility requirements but sometimes we have to publish documents at short notice that are not accessible.